nicholas-leonard/dp/README.md

 order is not important.
 Observers listen to mediator [Channels](mediator.lua).
 The mediator calls them back when certain events occur.
 In particular, they may listen to the `"doneEpoch"` channel to receive a report from the experiment after each epoch.
 A report is nothing more than a hierarchy of tables.
-After each epoch, each experiment component (except observers) submit a report to its composite parent thereby forming a tree of reports.
-The observers can analyse these and modify the component which they observer.
-Observers may be attached to experiments, propagators, visitors, etc. Here we use a simple [FileLogger](observer/filelogger.lua) which will store serialized reports in a simple text file for later use.
+After each epoch, the components objects of the experiment (except `Observers`) can submit a report to its composite parent thereby forming a tree of reports.
+The observers can analyse these and modify the component which they are assigned to (in this case, experiment).
+Observers may be attached to experiments, propagators, visitors, etc.
+Here we use a simple [FileLogger](observer/filelogger.lua) which will store serialized reports in a simple text file for later use.
 Each experiment has a unique ID which are included in reports, thus allowing the `FileLogger` to name its file appropriately.